The page has been translated by Gen AI.

 Work History ListResource Change History

-• Work details, work date and time, resource type, resource name, work result, can check operator information
+• Work details, work date and time, resource type, resource name, work result, worker information can be checked

 Table.
-Cluster Job History Tab Detailed Information Items
+Cluster Job History Tab Items

 Managing Cluster Resources